-- Maintain a map of the storm sewer system - Implement regulatory mechanisms the effectively prohibit nonstormwater discharges in the MS4.
+- Maintain a map of the storm sewer system (Recently Updated) - Implement regulatory mechanisms that effectively prohibit nonstormwater discharges in the MS4.
 (New/Revised Ordinance) - Incorporate illicit discharge detection into all maintenance and inspection activities. - Detect and track source of all found illicit discharges. - Train all field staff to recognize and report illicit discharges.
-(Street and Parks Dept, Water and Waste Water Dept, Engineering Dept, Electric Dept, Police Dept, Fire Dept, and Building Inspectors)
+(Street and Parks Dept, Water and Waste Water Dept, Line Dept, Police Dept, Fire Dept, Engineering, Airport Staff, and Building Inspectors)

-Illicit Discharge Detection and Elimination
+MCM #3 Illicit Discharge Detection and Elimination